 Europeans saw Te Ua’s followers as rebels, and called them Hauhau.
 This became the name used for all those who rebelled against settler rule.

 The second Māori king, Tāwhiao, was baptised by Te Ua, and Pai Mārire became the religion of the Kīngitanga.
-Another Māori leader who adopted some of Te Ua’s teachings was the Taranaki leader Tītokowaru.
+Another Māori leader who adopted some of Te Ua’s teachings was the south Taranaki leader Tītokowaru.

 The rituals of the Ringatū Church revolve around the twelfths, commemorating dates on which important events unfolded.